Elivce/AutoTyper-XYZ/README.md

 - Run main.py or start.bat

 Capsolver recommended for the console to work properly, please purchase a key [here](https://dashboard.capsolver.com/passport/register?inviteCode=StGPg6LhBb5j)
-Use code `ADSPOWER` for an extra 8% credits
+Use code `ADSPOWER` for an extra 8% credits!